TheOdinProject/curriculum/templates/TOPStyleGuide.md

 Or, check out the [project template](project.md) for a more easily copyable project file.
 ~~~

-### Don't Place Links Throughout Lessons
+### Don't place links throughout lessons

 Links to required reading should not be placed throughout a lesson, and should instead be placed in either the `### Assignment` or `### Additional Resources` section.
-Links that refer a user to a previous lesson as a refresher, or a link to a Wikipedia page that offers a definition/explanation of something unrelated to the lesson are fine to place outside of these two sections.
+Links that refer a user to a previous lesson as a refresher, or a link to a Wikipedia page that offers a definition/explanation of a term are fine to place outside of these two sections.

 ## Images